furkanyesiler/PhonationModes-MasterThesis/thesis-proposedmethod/datasets/readme.md

 DS-C is the combined dataset consisting recordings from DS-2, DS-3 and DS-4.

-### Extracted Indexes
+### Balanced Datasets

 For our experiments, we have created balanced versions of each dataset in terms of the number of recordings for each phonation mode.
-In extracted_indexes.ods, we share the recordings we used for our experiments, and the recordings we left out while creating the balanced datasets.
+In [Balanced_Datasets.ods](https://github.com/furkanyesiler/PhonationModes/blob/master/thesis-proposedmethod/datasets/Balanced_Datasets.ods), we share the recordings we used for our experiments, and the recordings we left out while creating the balanced datasets.